BabylonJS/Documentation/content/features/featuresDeepDive/materials/using/proceduralTextures.md

 You can use them in your project:

-- Using npm with `npm install --save babylonjs babylonjs-procedural-textures`
+- Using npm with `npm install --save @babylonjs/procedural-textures`
 - With a direct reference to: https://cdn.babylonjs.com/proceduralTexturesLibrary/babylonjs.proceduralTextures.min.js

 All standard procedural textures can be used in the same ways, but they each have specific (special) properties: